-Despite volatile sourcing and logistics headwinds, we were able to continue our innovation cycle without material delays by launching several new product styles during the three months ended September 30, 2021.
-We debuted our performance apparel line in August 2021 and introduced new products, such as the Sugar Rover and Wool Piper Mids, during the period.
-Our expanded performance line also fits with growing consumer trends towards more comfortable, versatile products as people continue to work at home during the pandemic.
+Despite volatile sourcing and logistics headwinds as a result of the COVID-19 pandemic and global supply chain shortages and delays, we were able to continue our innovation cycle without material delays by launching several new product styles during the three months ended March 31, 2022, including the Tree Dasher 2 and the women's natural legging capri.
+Our expanded performance and lifestyle lines also fit with growing consumer trends towards more comfortable, versatile products.